Career success looks different for everybody.

 Maria ended up moving on started a part-time job to pay the bills while exploring other opportunities in her community and saving up for a professional training program.
 She was working towards her "dream job" (now that she knew what it was!) and feeling optimistic and excited about the future.
 I can't wait to see what she accomplishes next!

-Crystal Learns to Rebound from Disappointment
+Crystal Rebounds from Disappointment

 Six months previously, Crystal had bet everything on a job (and a relationship) out-of-state.
 Once she got there, it turned out that neither was what she hoped it would be.
 Her "Plan A" had fallen through.